Singing Sisters

 On 11th October Deborah Rowe files for divorce from Michael Jackson.

-President Jiang Zemin of China visits Britain.
-Prince Charles declines an invitation to a banquet at the Chinese Embassy.
+President Jiang Zemin of China arrives in London on 18th October for a four-day visit to the United Kingdom, the first by a Chinese leader.
+Prince Charles declines an invitation to a banquet at the Chinese Embassy on 21st October.
 Meanwhile protesters are kept out of sight by the police.

 Orissa, in eastern India, is hit by a cyclone on 29th October.